CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

                    section=PomodoroMenuSections.Main,
                )

-The fourth one is to create a button that will contain the menu and configure it as ``PopupMode``, so that it is displayed when clicked.
+Fourth, create a button that will contain the menu and configure it as ``PopupMode`` (it is displayed when clicking).

 .. code-block:: python